Contents

 My personal opinion on IBM Spectrum:

-IBM Spectrum is a somewhat unknown backup solution from a well-known technological company.
-This is the same company that is mostly known for its hardware rather than software.
-However, IBM Spectrum is still a good backup and recovery solution for large companies – it is simple, feature-rich, agentless, and supports plenty of different storage types.
-It also excels in the area that is often perceived as the weakest part of enterprise backup solutions – reporting/logging capabilities.
-The solution in question can be a bit tough in terms of first-time configuration, and the overall interface of the solution can be rather confusing, and the individual elements of the solution can create real difficulty.
-But the solution is rather impressive as a whole.
+IBM Spectrum is a relatively unknown backup solution from a well-known technological company.
+This is the same company that is primarily known for its hardware rather than its software.
+However, IBM Spectrum is a good backup and recovery solution for large companies – it is simple, feature-rich, agentless, and supports many different storage types.
+It also excels at reporting and logging, areas often perceived as the weakest part of enterprise backup solutions.
+The solution in question can be a bit difficult to configure initially, , the overall interface of the solution can be rather confusing, and the individual elements of the solution can create real difficulty.
+But as a whole, the solution is rather impressive.

 Dell Data Protection Suite

-Dell Data Protection Suite is a comprehensive data protection solution that should work for the majority of the companies of any size.
-Data protection levels are variable, user-friendly UI allows for easy data protection visualisation, and built-in continuous data protection technology (CDP) allows for fast recovery times for VM environments.
-There’s also a number of different applications in the package, as well, like the separate backup in the cloud, the support for more storage types, data isolation/data recovery/data analytics automatization, and so on.
+Dell Data Protection Suite is a comprehensive data protection solution suitable for the majority of companies of any size.
+Data protection levels are variable, user-friendly UI allows for easy data protection visualization, and built-in continuous data protection technology (CDP) allows for fast recovery times for VM environments.
+The package includes a number of different applications, as well, like separate backups in the cloud, support for more storage types, data isolation/data recovery/data analytics automatization, and so on.

 Customer ratings: